facebookresearch/pal/README.md

 #### Research papers
 - Vivien Cabannes, Charles Arnal, Wassim Bouaziz, Alice Yang, Francois Charton, Julia Kempe. *Iteration Head: A Mechanistic Study of Chain-of-Thought*, 2024.
 The codebase is in the folder `projects/cot`.

-- Vivien Cabannes, Elvis Dohmatob, Alberto Bietti. *Scaling laws for associative memories*, in International Conference on Learning Representations (ICLR), 2024.
+- Vivien Cabannes, Elvis Dohmatob, Alberto Bietti. *Scaling Laws for Associative Memories*, in International Conference on Learning Representations (ICLR), 2024.
 The codebase is in the folder `projects/scaling_laws`.

 - Vivien Cabannes, Berfin Simsek, Alberto Bietti. *Learning Associative Memories with Gradient Descent* in International Conference on Machine Learning (ICML), 2024.
 The codebase is in the folder `projects/gradient_descent`.

-- In preparation.
-Codebase in `visualization`.
+- Ambroise Odonnat, Wassim Bouaziz, Vivien Cabannes *A Visual Case Study of the Training Dynamics in Neural Networks*, In preparation.
+Codebase in `project/visualization`.
-Visualization of the training dynamics of a model with embeddings in dimension two.

 - In preparation.
 Codebase in `factorization`.
 Empirical study of memorization capacity of MLPs and their abilities to leverage hidden factorization.